dralkh/spaceforge/README.md

     *   Effortlessly create Multiple Choice Questions (MCQs) directly from your Obsidian notes, transforming them into interactive quizzes.
     *   Leverage powerful AI models from various providers: **OpenAI, OpenRouter, Ollama, Gemini, Claude, and Together** for intelligent question generation.
     *   Seamlessly configure API keys and AI models within the plugin settings for personalized quiz creation.
+    *   **Updated scoring system** that deducts full marks on initial incorrect attempts for better learning assessment.
 *   **Integrated Pomodoro Timer:**
     *   Boost productivity with a built-in Pomodoro timer.
     *   Customize work, short break, and long break durations.
     *   Track sessions and manage your focus directly within Obsidian.
 *   **Comprehensive Review Management:**
-    *   A dedicated sidebar view displays upcoming reviews, estimated completion times, and allows for easy navigation.
+    *   A dedicated sidebar view displays upcoming reviews, estimated completion times, and allows for easy navigation with configurable hotkey support.
-    *   Calendar view for visualizing your review schedule.
+    *   Calendar view for visualizing your review schedule with standardized UTC date calculations.
 *   **Flexible Note Addition:**
     *   Add individual notes or entire folders to your review schedule via the right-click context menu.
     *   Use Obsidian commands to add the current note or its folder.
-*   **Centralized Data, No Frontmatter Clutter:**
+*   **Centralized Data Management:**
     *   All review schedules and plugin data are stored centrally, keeping your note frontmatter clean.
-    *   Option to specify a custom data path for your Spaceforge data.
+    *   Option to specify a custom data path for your Spaceforge data with automatic migration from legacy storage locations.
-*   **Customizable Settings:**
-    *   Extensive settings tab to configure scheduling algorithms, API providers, Pomodoro timer, appearance, and behavior.
+    *   Enhanced data integrity verification and file cleanup processes ensure reliable performance.
+*   **Optimized Performance & Reliability:**
+    *   Streamlined application logging eliminates unnecessary console noise
+    *   Improved error handling with reduced redundant warning messages
+    *   Consistent UI styling using Setting components throughout the application
+    *   Optimized build configuration with focused TypeScript inclusion patterns

 ## Getting Started: Install & Configure Your Obsidian Study Plugin